cunarist/solie/documentation/docs/contribution.md

 There are things that must be known in the process of making Solie.
 Guides below will help you dive into the Solie codebase.

-When using terminal commands from the following sections, always make sure that your current working directory is the `package` folder of this project.
+When using terminal commands from the following sections, always make sure that your current working directory is the root folder of the cloned repository.

 ## 🧮 Preparing the Repository